Why Is Sex So Taboo?

-Jamie Goldenberg, an associate professor of psychology at the University of South Florida, and a variety of colleagues, have empirically tested the relationship between mortality concerns and sex concerns in a variety of studies.
-The basic finding is that when people have been thinking about their own death (especially high nuerotic individuals), they show less interest in the physical aspects of sex (e.g., skin rubbing against my skin; having an orgasm; feeling my genitals sexually).
+Jamie Goldenberg, an associate professor of psychology at the University of South Florida, and a variety of her colleagues have empirically tested the relationship between mortality concerns and sex concerns in numerous studies.
+The basic finding is that when people have been thinking about their own death (especially high neurotic individuals), they show less interest in the physical aspects of sex (e.g., skin rubbing against my skin; having an orgasm; feeling my genitals sexually).

-Perhaps, we wine and dine, and experience love, as methods to procreate without being riddled with our most basic fear: death.
+Perhaps, we wine and dine and experience love to procreate without being riddled with our most basic fear: death.

 Goldenberg, J.L., Pyszczynski, T., et al. (1999).
 Death, sex love and nueroticism: Why is sex such a problem?
 Journal of Personality and Social Psychology,77, 1173-1187.

 Goldenberg, J.L., Cox, C.R., et al. (2002).
 Understanding human ambivalence about sex: The effects of stripping death of meaning.
 Journal of Sex Research, 39,